 wolfSSL_CTX_set_verify(ctx, WOLFSSL_VERIFY_NONE, NULL);

-before calling `wolfSSL_new();`.
+.
 Though it's not recommended.

 The enum values SHA, SHA256, SHA384, SHA512 are no longer available when

-wolfSSL is built with `--enable-opensslextra` (`OPENSSL_EXTRA`) or with the
+wolfSSL is built with --enable-opensslextra

-macro `NO_OLD_SHA_NAMES`.
+.
 These names get mapped to the OpenSSL API for a

 single call hash function.
-Instead the name `WC_SHA`, `WC_SHA256`, `WC_SHA384` and
+Instead the name WC_SHA

-`WC_SHA512` should be used for the enum name.
+should be used for the enum name.

-Release 5.7.0 has been developed according to wolfSSL's development and QA
+Release 5.7.0 has been developed according to wolfSSL's development and QA process (see link below) and successfully passed the quality criteria. https://www.wolfssl.com/about/wolfssl-software-development-process-quality-assurance

 NOTE: * --enable-heapmath is being deprecated and will be removed by end of 2024